-Objective: Undertake affirmative measures to ensure accessible housing to persons with all varieties of disabilities regardless of unit size required
+Undertake affirmative measures to ensure accessible housing to persons with all varieties of disabilities regardless of unit size required

-- Managed the Housing Rehab Program which provides grants to modify housing, making it accessible for persons with disabilities; assisted 65 families. - Received funding through TDHCA for the Amy Young Barrier Removal Program to assist households with persons with disabilities, making their homes more accessible: completed 5 projects. - When needed, persons with disabilities are encouraged to request a disability rent exception which can increase the payment standard up to 120% of FMR. - When needed, persons with disabilities have the opportunity to request an additional bedroom as a medical room or a live-in aide.
+- When needed, persons with disabilities are encouraged to request a disability rent exception which can increase the payment standard up to 120% of FMR. - When needed, persons with disabilities have the opportunity to request an additional bedroom as a medical room or a live-in aide.